16 Signs You’re More Selfish Than You Think

 Unsplash

-Sure, emergencies happen.
-But if you’re constantly flaking out on plans or ditching responsibilities, it shows that your priorities lie squarely with yourself.
-A little unreliability is forgivable, but chronic flakiness erodes trust and breeds resentment in the people around you.
+Sure, emergencies happen, but if you’re constantly flaking out on plans or ditching responsibilities, it shows that your priorities lie squarely with yourself.
+A little unreliability is forgivable, but chronic flakiness destroys trust and breeds resentment in the people around you.

 13. You’re always the victim and never take responsibility for your actions.